dome9/cloud-bots/bots/Bots.md

 ## iam\_entity\_create\_and\_attach\_permissions_boundary

-What it does: Creates/Updates policy based on provided input, and attaches it as permission boundary to an iam entity (Role/User) <br />
+What it does: Creates/Updates policy based on provided input, and attaches it as permission boundary to an iam entity (Role/User), in case dryRun flag is set no action will be taken. <br />
 Usage: iam_entity_create_and_attach_permission_boundary policy_name=<policy_name>, if policy name is not provided a default name will be set: CIEMSuggestion-IAM-ENTITY-NAME <br />
 Limitations: In case the iam entity (Role/User) already has an attached permission boundary the bot will override it. <br />